Introduction to Wildcards in PostgreSQL

 4. Like ‘xxx.’

-The below example returns all rows which matching “une” text from the employee address from the employee table.
+The below example returns all rows which matching the “une” text from the employee address from the employee table.

-Which starts matching patterns from both the side.
+Which starts matching patterns from both side.

 testing=# select emp_id, emp_name, emp_address, emp_salary from employee where emp_address like 'une';